 - No marketing attribution data

 Not only will Universal Analytics stop tracking data in July 2023, but you may also lose access to your historical data in the following months.
 That means you can’t rely on checking back on old data while you set up GA4 for your websites.
-Migrating that data now will save you a lot of stress in the future.
+Migrating that data now will save you much stress in the future.

 You Won’t Know Year-Over-Year Changes